 5. Liquidation - execute the men of “fighting age.”

 The most famous example of this plan of attack was the massacre at Srebrenica, a Bosniak-dominated town under weak UN protection.
-In July of 1995, Serb General Ratko Mladic marched into Srebrenica, separated the women and children from the men, and murdered approximately 7,000 Bosniak men and boys, the single largest massacre in Europe since World War II.
+In July of 1995, Serb General Ratko Mladic marched into Srebrenica, separated the women and children from the men, and murdered approximately 7,000 Bosniak men and boys.
+It was the single largest massacre in Europe since World War II.
 For those who were not killed in the initial massacre, many were sent to one of 381 concentration or detention camps in Bosnia.
-Inhumane living conditions, beatings, torture, and mass executions were daily occurrences at these camps and eventually claimed the lives of around 10,000 people over the course of the war.
-Women were often taken to rape camps, where they were raped and tortured for weeks and months until they became pregnant.
+Inhumane living conditions, beatings, torture, and mass executions were daily occurrences at these camps and claimed the lives of around 10,000 people over the course of the war.
+Women were often taken to rape camps where they were raped and tortured for weeks and months until they became pregnant.
 It is estimated that 20,000 rapes occurred between 1992 and1995 in Bosnia.

-Reports of mass killings and rape had slowly seeped out of Bosnia, but once photos and videos of concentration camps like Omarska and Trnopolje were published by Western journalists, the reports captured the world’s attention.
+Reports of mass killings and rape had slowly came out of Bosnia, and once photos and videos of concentration camps like Omarska and Trnopolje were published by Western journalists, the reports captured the world’s attention.
 According to author Samantha Power, “No other atrocity campaign in the twentieth century was better monitored and understood by the U.S. government than the Bosnian genocide.”
 However, despite the wealth of information and irrefutable evidence of genocide, the U.S. government under both Presidents George H.W.
 Bush and Bill Clinton initially chose isolationist policies, citing the lack of U.S. interests at stake in the conflict.

 In July of 1992, the first international press reports, photos, and videos of the conflict in Bosnia were published, eerily evoking memories and images of the horror of the Holocaust fifty years earlier.
 Despite the public outrage created by these reports, the international community still refused to intervene.
 A year later, after Serbian forces had taken over several Bosniak-dominated cities, the UN established six safe areas that were to be protected by international peacekeepers.
-However with very few weapons and orders not to fire unless in self-defense, these peacekeepers were completely ineffective.
+However, with very few weapons and orders not to fire unless in self-defense, these peacekeepers were highly ineffective.

 Alex N. Dragnich, The First Yugoslavia.
 New ed.
 Ser.
 1. Stanford: Hoover Institution, 1983.
 4.